Paying council tax when a tenant leaves

 Case law

-In Leeds City Council v Broadley 2016 the High Court held that a contractual periodic tenancy following a 6 month fixed term takes effect as a single term and not as two separate tenancies.
+In Leeds City Council v Broadley 2016 the High Court held that a contractual periodic tenancy following a 6 month fixed term took effect as a single term and not as two separate tenancies.
 Therefore the council tax liability remained with the tenant rather than the landlord.